- Disposable Bag Fee

 - Jan.
 1, 2023: a new Colorado law will require businesses with more than three locations to collect a 10-cent fee on single-use plastic and paper bags.

 - Jan.
 1, 2024: Colorado law will ban single-use plastic bags at most stores and expanded polystyrene foam takeout containers (more commonly known as Styrofoam™) at restaurants.

 For more information about the plastic bag ban, please email Sustainability at Sustainability@Broomfield.org.

-For concerns or complaints of non-compliance, please email Fincollections@Broomfield.org.
+For concerns or complaints of non-compliance or questions about how to remit payment, please email Fincollections@Broomfield.org.